 Extension activities build on this learning.
-Students also have the opportunity to attend a live Cape Cod Symphony Orchestra concert where they test their knowledge in a fun Name That Tune team competition and receive awards for their hard work.
+Students also have the opportunity to attend a live Cape Symphony concert where they test their knowledge in a fun Name That Tune team competition and receive awards for their hard work.

 REINCORPORATE MUSIC INTO THE CLASSROOM

 Music Memory also meets an urgent and critical need to reincorporate music into the classroom curriculum and offers a new approach for inspiring students to appreciate music over the long-term.
 Students develop critical thinking, pattern recognition, emotional involvement and creative expression skills.
 Music Memory also helps children achieve goals aligned with the Massachusetts and national standards for arts education; assessments are provided in two formats--with printed titles and with picture icons--to make the program more accessible to special learners and ELL students.